 - Depreciable basis of property

 MACRS- Most property is depreciated using the MACRS (Modified Accelerated Cost Recovery System) method.
 For more information on how to depreciate property properly see IRS Pub 946, How to Depreciate Property.
 See the section of MACRS for a list of property and their class life (ex.
 3-year, 5-year, etc.).
-Class life refers to how long it takes that property to fully depreciate.
+Class life or useful life refers to how long it takes that property to fully depreciate.

 To report depreciation on an item within our program, use Form 4562.
 You will find the depreciation entries within the Schedule C (Profit or Loss from a Business), Schedule E (Rents and Royalties) and Schedule F (Profit or Loss from Farming) sections in the Income section of the Federal Return.